voltamage/git-test/README.md

-# Eigth git test
+# Ninth git test
-Deleted generic creds from credential manager
+Testing an intentional fail with WSL git, then linking it with windows credential manager